tgherzog/apidocs/API_Subnational_Data_Queries.md

 4. To request a specific subnational indicator with metadata, you must also specify the source:
 <http://api.worldbank.org/v2/indicators/SN.SH.STA.MALN.ZS?source=5>

+_Note: Subnational indicators are currently only available for "source" 5._

+*TGH: this is not true.
+41, 45, 38 and 39 are also subnational databases*

 ### Sample Response Format: Subnational Indicator Queries

 **XML:** <http://api.worldbank.org/v2/subnational/indicator>